 Unlike expressive writing, transactional writing observes some of the common conventions of letters, like a greeting and a closing.
 In the act of writing any letter, the writer intentionally becomes conscious of another person, and this awareness to a large degree, influences word choice, word order, even the punctuation and sentence structure.
 So, to a greater extent than expressive writing, transactional writing observes language and style conventions like grammar, spelling, and punctuation as much as the writer is able.

 Do not worry about sending the letters you write.
 In fact, it might be smart to not send the letters you write for this exercise.
 This exercise is ultimately for your mental health and not the intended recipient’s.
 If, after finishing the exercise and taking a few days off, go back and look at your letters and reconsider if sending the letters would ultimately be beneficial for others and for you.

 Instead, concentrate on communicating your thoughts, feelings, beliefs, opinions, and judgments to another.
 You are encouraged to write as many drafts of your letter as you wish, so don’t worry about writing a perfect first draft.

 Read the five options below and choose the one that serves your purposes best.
 Or you may decide to combine elements from each option, but you only need to write one letter for this assignment.
-Of course if you just can't resist doing all of them, then go for it.
+Of course, if you just can't resist doing all of them, then go for it.

-Choice # 1 - The Compassionate Letter
+Transactional Writing Choice # 1: The Compassionate Letter

 Imagine if someone you love, your closest friend, your child, your partner, or your significant other had suffered some trauma or traumas